kelbon/AnyAny/README.md

 bool has_value() const noexcept; // true if not empty

-// emplaces value in any, if exception thrown - any is empty(use operator = for strong exception guarantee) std::decay_t<T>& emplace<T>(Args...); // returns reference to emplaced value
+// emplaces value in any, if exception thrown - any is empty(use operator= if you need strong exception guarantee here)

+template<typename T, typename...
+Args>
+std::decay_t& emplace<T>(Args&&...); // returns reference to emplaced value

-// also version of emplace with initializer list
+// there are also version of emplace with initializer list
 // and emplace-ctor with std::in_place_type tag.
 You know if you know...

 void reset() noexcept; // after this method has_value() == false